6 Best Hardware Wallets for 2024: Top Crypto Wallets Reviewed!

 What is the Best Multi-Cryptocurrency Wallet?

 The best multi-cryptocurrency wallet or best altcoin wallet really comes down to personal preference and coin support.
 The best wallet in the world is no good if it doesn’t support your favourite coin.
-For those looking to save a few bucks and want the safest crypto wallet for altcoins, the Trezor One is our pick.
-If you don’t mind splashing out, then the Trezor Model T is a great choice.
+For those looking to save a few bucks and want the safest crypto wallet for altcoins, the Trezor One and Tangem are our picks.
+If you don’t mind splashing out, then the Trezor Model T is a solid pick.
 If you are someone who is after the best, it is good to note that the NGRAVE and BC Vault have higher security ratings and offer more security features than the Ledger and Trezor.

 For software wallets, I have to say the Exodus wallet is one of the best for mobile and computer.
 Their UI is stunning, and they have the most robust and full-featured software wallet on the market.
 The Exodus wallet is also able to integrate with Trezor, taking security to the next level.
 From within the wallet, users can access an NFT marketplace, exchange crypto, and utilize a web3 wallet.
 I definitely recommend checking out our Exodus review.